jalvarez212/ethnotary/readme.md

 Designed with decentralization in mind for the worldwide community. 🌐

-**ethnotary** helps users secure funds or treasuries for their onchain activities.
-We take accepted standards from ethereum to provide easy to use interfaces where users can customize smart contracts to fit their needs and manage their assets on the blockchain.
+**ethnotary** helps users secure funds or treasuries for their on-chain activities.
+We take accepted standards from Ethereum to provide easy-to-use interfaces where users can customize smart contracts to fit their needs and manage their assets on the blockchain.
 We do not collect any user data.
-We provide our interface in a sufficiently distributed architecture that ensures robust and reliable operation globally on the world wide web.
+We provide our interface in a sufficiently distributed architecture that ensures robust and reliable operation globally on the World Wide Web.

 As such, we suggest a one-time donation for the use of the ethnotary tools.
 This donation helps support the maintenance, upkeep, and continuous improvements for our community of users.